Oscar Mayer products that were shipped to Ohio recalled due to possible cross-contamination - NewsBreak

 (WKBN)- Kraft Heinz Foods Company is recalling approximately 2,400 pounds of ready-to-eat ham and cheese loaf products, according to the USDA ,

-The announcement was made Monday due to possible cross-contamination with under-processed products.CDC head: Flu shots look like ‘a very good match’ for this year’s strains
+The announcement was made Monday due to possible cross-contamination with under-processed products.Sale of local car dealerships underway

 According to the press release, 16-oz. rigid vacuum-packed packages containing “Oscar Mayer Ham & Cheese LOAF” with codes from “07 Feb 2023 20:40 7B” through “07 Feb 2023 22:16 7B” on the label were shipped to distribution centers in Ohio and Virginia.
 The products were produced on October 10.